- Home

 Mission

-Sierra County Veterans Services Office supports veterans and their families with local support.
+Sierra County Veterans Services Office provides local support to veterans and their families.
 We provide veterans with advocacy and assistance with various county, state, and federal veteran programs.
-It is our hope that every veteran in Sierra County receives the benefits and services that are entitled to by law.
+We hope every veteran in Sierra County receives the benefits and services to which they are entitled by law.

 Services Provided

-Sierra County Veterans Services work as advocates for veterans and their families.
+Sierra County Veterans Services works as an advocate for veterans and their families.
 We provide support, education, and assistance with:

 • Compensation and disability